Higher-derivative corrections to small black rings: Small black rings from rotating strings

-The full 5-dimensional configuration that one gets upon dimensional reduction on $\mathbb{T}^{4}\times \mathbb S^{1}_{z}$ is given in Appendix~\ref{app:dimensionalreduction}.
-Here we will just focus on the 5-dimensional metric in the Einstein frame, which is given by
+The full five-dimensional configuration that one gets upon dimensional reduction on $\mathbb{T}^{4}\times \mathbb S^{1}_{z}$ is given in Appendix~\ref{app:dimensionalreduction}.
+Here we will just focus on the five-dimensional metric in the Einstein frame, which reads

 where